 It’s a slightly less aggressive way of saying fat.

 Plump is a cherub in the Garden of Eden or a cheerful, rosy-cheeked granny, probably wearing a floral Laura Ashley number.
 We plump a cushion to aerate it, to make it round and soft and comfortable.
 If you plump for something you choose it.
-Plump is also 5/8 of a racecourse in East Sussex.
+Plump is the first 5/8 of a racecourse in East Sussex.
 The final 3/8 is 'ton'.
 You see, 'plump' and 'ton' go together, there's a rather pleasant roundedness to it all.
-Yes, as a word, it's an all-rounder.
+Yes, as a word, plump is a good all-rounder.

 Whichever definition you ‘plump’ for (see how I worked that in), it’s usually a way to describe rotundity, or being overweight, or as one definition tactfully says, ‘somewhat fleshy’.

 What I’m getting round to is that after eight weeks out of action with sciatica I have become somewhat fleshy.
 In fact it could be argued I’d gone past plump and was now Americanesque.
 I changed the mirror from portrait to Landscape and ‘plump-shamed’ myself.
 Despite having had five years of heavy exercise, I have gone to seed mighty quickly.
 Alarmingly quickly.

 I've had a sore back before, but for the first time in my life, I found out what proper sciatica is, and it is really, really painful.
-For about six weeks I went from chair to fridge to bed to chair very slowly with the aid of a stick and a selection of snacks.
+For about six weeks I went from chair to fridge to bed to chair very slowly with the aid of a stick and a selection anti-inflammatory snacks.
 Now that I’m mobile again, it's time to do something about it.
 A regime is called for.